 PINS Update

-The schools involved are: Little Sutton C of E Primary, St. Winefride's Catholic Primary, Neston Primary and Farndon Primary.
+The schools involved in phase 1 are: Little Sutton C of E Primary, St. Winefride's Catholic Primary, Neston Primary and Farndon Primary.
 Each school has completed a self-evaluation form on their knowledge and understanding of Inclusion and Neurodiversity and the parents at each school have been asked to complete a survey.

 If you would like to watch the recordings from some of the online training that the schools have taken part in already, or view resources, you will find the links below: